 To do the next section, simply line the stencil design up with the previous section and keep going.

 The thing that is really tricky about stenciling the backsplash is reaching the spots right below the cabinets and right above the counter.
-To get in those little areas, you will have to bend your stencil into a 90 degree angle.

 Since the foam roller won’t work well in such tight corners, you can use a small foam brush or makeup wedge sponges to gently fill in those parts of the stencil.

 If your design starts to look a little messy and not so crisp, that simply means it is time to clean the excess paint off your stencil.
+I’ve got super helpful tips for the easiest way to clean stencils in this post.

 And if you find that there are any areas that don’t look quite as good as you would have liked, you can simply repaint them your base color and then stencil over them again.